hereandnowai/sathyabama-be-cse-aiml-pt1-07-2025-hands-on-professional-training-on-genai-and-ai-agents/README.md

 > **Forge Your Future: Master Production-Grade AI and Secure Your Dream Job Before You Graduate.**

-This repository contains the curriculum and resources for the intensive, hands-on training program on Generative AI and AI Agents, conducted by **HERE AND NOW AI** for the students of Sathyabama University.
+This repository contains the curriculum and resources for the intensive, hands-on workshop on Generative AI and AI Agents, conducted by the AI product development team at **HERE AND NOW AI** for the students of Sathyabama University.

 The age of AI is not coming; it's here.
 This program offers a direct path from the classroom to the cutting edge of technology.
-We don't just teach AI; we build and deploy enterprise-grade AI solutions daily.
-We channel this real-world expertise directly into our training to empower the next generation of AI pioneers.
+We don't just talk about AI; we build and deploy enterprise-grade AI solutions daily.
+We channel this real-world expertise directly into our workshops to empower the next generation of AI pioneers.

 ---

-### Key Learning Outcomes
+### Key Workshop Outcomes

-*   **Go Beyond Theory with World-Class, Hands-On Projects:** Your training is built on production-level GitHub repositories.
+*   **Go Beyond Theory with World-Class, Hands-On Projects:** This workshop is built on our production-level GitHub repositories.
 You won't just learn about AI; you will build it.
 *   **Develop a Portfolio That Gets You Hired:** By the end of our program, you will have a GitHub portfolio filled with impressive, real-world applications, giving you a decisive edge in interviews.
-*   **Learn from an Industry Leader:** HERE AND NOW AI is a full-scale AI product development firm.
+*   **Learn from an Industry Leader:** HERE AND NOW AI is a full-scale AI product company.
 You learn from the team that is actively building the future of AI.
 *   **Bridge the Gap Between Academia and Industry:** This program is your opportunity to gain invaluable experience, making you not just a graduate with a degree, but a future-ready AI professional.

 ---